aviclu/RnnInduceRegularGrammar/README.md

 # Regular Grammar induction Using Recurrent Neural Network

-Code for training and evaluation of the model from ["Regular Grammar induction Using Recurrent Neural Network"](https://arxiv.org/abs/...).
+Code for training and evaluation of the model from ["Inducing Regular Grammars Using Recurrent Neural Networks"](https://arxiv.org/abs/...).

 ## Run the program end-to-end